SOP for Laboratory Safety | SOP for Chemistry Laboratory Safety

 5.1.5.1 Flammability of the solvents/hazardous nature of chemicals.

-5.1.5.2 Inhalation of toxic gases, fire, explosive and toxic properties of the gases.
+5.1.5.2 Inhalation of toxic gases, fire, explosive, and toxic properties of the gases.

 5.1.6 Basic safety measures observed before an experiment is started to make a direct and major safe working practice.
 Working with chemicals be they solvents, gases, or routinely used reagents, carries a potential risk, which can be minimized by the laboratory personnel being aware of the properties of the substances being handled and being properly equipped for the experiment or job.